 This tutorial explains a technique use in my Hecate (Ravelry link) shawl from Issue 26 of Pom Pom Quarterly but I’m sure that you’ll find it handy for any shawl with an i-cord edge that begins at the corner.

-The corner i-cord tab, is fairly similar to the straight i-cord tab cast-on, as featured in my Ama shawl (tutorial for that coming very soon), except that a yarnover is worked in the middle of the picked up stitches to create the corner.
+The corner i-cord tab, is fairly similar to the straight i-cord tab cast-on, as featured in my Ama shawl (Ravelry link) except that a yarnover is worked in the middle of the picked up stitches to create the corner.